sbarre/nginx-reverse-proxy-demos/README.md

 Be sure to also review the [compatibility guide](http://nginx.org/en/docs/njs/compatibility.html) to understand the subset of Javascript that is available to you.

 The [njs-examples](https://github.com/xeioex/njs-examples) Github repo has additional examples of NJS usage.

+## Nginx Split Clients Module (Port 8085)

+In this configuration, we demonstrate the nginx Split Clients module (with some help from the JS module) that can be used to do more complex logic on your requests.

+Start the node app by switching to the **app-server** folder and running `npm run start3`.
+This will run 3 copies of the the Node app on ports 3000, 3001 and 3002 like our first demo.

+In a different terminal session, from the root of the project, run `docker-compose up` to bring up the containers.

+Visit [http://localhost:8085/](http://localhost:8085) to see the application homepage.